RCIC-UCI-Public/rebuild-rpms/README.md

 ### Build RPMs that *REPLACES* the system-supplied version

-Follow the process above, EXCEPT use spec-sys-4.6-22.patch instead of spec-4.6-22.patch.
+Follow the process above, EXCEPT use `spec-sys-4.6-22.patch` instead of `spec-4.6-22.patch`.

-You will probably have to edit the resulting spec file and bump the release from -22 to something larger than the version supplied with the system -- this is so yum/dnf will pick the later version of the rpm.
+You will probably have to edit the resulting spec file and bump the release from `22` to something larger than the version supplied with the system -- this is so yum/dnf will pick the later version of the rpm.

-the "sys" spec file only does the following
+the "sys" spec file only does the following:

 * update source of 3 files to use those already available from SRPM
 * add info to description identifying package rebuild by `RCIC @ UC Irvine` and the reason for rebuild
 * update configiure command to disable SSSD
+* will install in the same location as the system provided RPM

 **NOTE: if you build this version, the OS-supplied version and this version cannot both be installed**.